Best Pizza Crust Recipe

 Importance of Hydration

-To achieve a light and airy texture, hydrate your dough correctly.
+Hydrate your dough correctly to achieve a light and airy texture.
 Proper hydration is essential for creating the perfect pizza crust.
 Hydration refers to adding water to your dough, allowing it to absorb and bind with the other ingredients.
 This helps activate the yeast and enhances gluten formation, resulting in a chewy yet tender crust.

 Hydrating your dough offers several benefits.
-Firstly, it improves the overall texture of the crust, making it lighter and more enjoyable to eat.
-Secondly, adequate hydration promotes better fermentation, enhancing flavor development and a well-risen crust.
-Lastly, hydrated dough is easier to work with during shaping and stretching.
+First, it improves the overall texture of the crust, making it lighter and more enjoyable to eat.
+Second, adequate hydration promotes better fermentation, enhancing flavour development and a well-risen crust.
+Third, hydrated dough is easier to work with during shaping and stretching.

 Here are some popular hydration techniques used by professional pizza makers: